 Superior Vena Cava Obstruction (SVCO) is an oncological emergency and any patients should be discussed with a Registrar or above immediately, and with the local Respiratory team or on-call Oncology team at the Beatson (Appendix 6 for contact details), as soon as possible to guide investigation and management.

 SVCO results from the compression of the superior vena cava by either a tumour arising in the right main or upper lobe bronchus or mediastinal lymphadenopathy.
 Initially it is diagnosed clinically in the presence of neck and facial swelling and distended veins over the anterior chest wall.
 There may also be swelling of one or both arms and symptoms of dyspnoea and headache.
 Malignancy is the commonest cause (>90%), most typically lung cancer, lymphoma, metastatic disease, mesothelioma and thymoma.
-Where relevant the West of Scotland guideline on the Management of newly presenting patients with a mediastinal mass causing airway compromise may be helpful.
+Where relevant the West of Scotland guideline on the Management of Newly Presenting Patients with a Mediastinal Mass Causing Airway Compromise' may be helpful.
 See the WoSCAN intranet site (NHS network access is required) and search for guideline under Guidelines and Protocols section, then Acute Oncology Guidelines subsection.

 Examine for distended external and internal jugular veins, collateral veins on the anterior chest wall, facial, arm and neck swelling, and conjunctival redness.

 The investigation of choice is a contrast enhanced spiral or multi-slice chest CT (CTPA).
 This defines tumour extent, and often the site of occlusion or stenosis and the extent of any thrombus formation.
 Impending SVCO can be an incidental finding on CT.